-To find the best stand mixers, we considered dozens of models, purchasing 11 for hands-on testing.
-After many hours of research we narrowed the field to the most compelling models covering several styles and sizes.
-After purchasing the shortlisted mixers, we put them through a punishing battery of tests that simulate how they will be expected to perform in an active kitchen.
-Some models proved to excel at whipping.
-Others showed their mettle as high-capacity workhouses capable of kneading heavy doughs.
-A few didn't improve much on hand mixing.
-However, an increase in price correlates with an increase in performance.
+To find the best stand mixers of 2020, we researched dozens of models, settling on the most promising 11 models for hands-on testing.
+Through many hours of research we narrowed the field to the most compelling models covering a wide range of styles and sizes.
+With our shortlisted mixers in-house we put them through a punishing battery of tests that simulate how they will be expected to perform in an active kitchen.
+Some models showed their mettle as high-capacity workhouses while a few didn't improve much on hand mixing.
+However, with few exceptions, an increase in price correlates with an increase in performance.

 The Best Stand Mixers